-We also pride ourselves on innovative ways to bring the community together – LAB-14 events are a way for communities to get involved in the generation of ideas and pioneering ventures.
+We also pride ourselves on innovative ways to bring the community together – LAB-14 events have been a way for communities to get involved in the generation of ideas and pioneering ventures, and we look forward to welcoming the community into the precinct when it is completed.
 We connect with local community organisations and networks such as the Carlton Local Area Network (CLAN), the Carlton Neighbourhood Learning Centre and the Carlton Residents Association, in alignment with the University’s broader community engagement activities.

 Our entrepreneurial community clusters around the Melbourne Accelerator Program (MAP), Australia’s best university accelerator program and the eighth best in the world.
-Hosted by the Carlton Connect Initiative (CCI), it is leading the charge to transform Melbourne into a truly world-class entrepreneurial community.
+MAP is leading the charge to transform Melbourne into a truly world-class entrepreneurial community.

 Other members of this thriving community that is powering the creation of new industry sectors include The Compass, MAP’s impact entrepreneurship program; and the Wade Institute of Entrepreneurship, home of the University of Melbourne’s Master of Entrepreneurship.

-It is a community that gives life to an ecosystem of entrepreneurship that spreads across the University of Melbourne campus.
+It is a community that gives life to an ecosystem of entrepreneurship that spreads across the University of Melbourne and beyond.
 An ecosystem supported by pillars in teaching, research and innovation and a global bridge to a community of inspiring entrepreneurs in Silicon Valley.

 Innovation and the translation of important discoveries are critical drivers of economic growth and powerful contributors to physical, environmental, cultural and social wellbeing.

 Many of the challenges facing Australia and the globe cannot be solved by one sector alone.
-Carlton Connect brings the University’s research community closer to industry, driving opportunities for interaction between research, businesses, and all levels of government.
+Carlton Connect will bring the University’s research community closer to industry, driving opportunities for interaction between research, businesses, and all levels of government.

 Science Gallery Melbourne: Inspiring and transforming minds through the collision of arts and science, Science Gallery Melbourne will be part of the acclaimed Global Science Gallery Network and one of eight nodes worldwide including London, Dublin and Bangalore.
 Science Gallery Melbourne will be centrally located within the innovation precinct and aims to inspire young adults from all backgrounds in arts and science.